-Momo is a phenomenon that has been attributed to a curse, a hacker and even a maniac.
-What is it and how does it know everything about us?
-What should we do if it appears in our WhatsApp?
+Momo is an urban legend that has been attributed to a curse, a hacker and even a maniac.
+What is it and does it know everything about us?
+Is it just a hoax?
+And even if it is fake news, can we learn something from it?

-Momo is a horrifying new contact, which can suddenly appear in your contact list in WhatsApp.
-It immediately tries to start a conversation with you, or forces you to call.
-Momo writes stock phrases that cannot leave you uninterested and does this repeatedly until you reply.
-After a few messages, or a WhatsApp call with creepy noises at the other end, MOMO texts you that she knows everything about you.
+Momo is reported to be a horrifying new contact, which can suddenly appear in your contact list in WhatsApp.
+As the story goes, the new contact would immediately try to start a conversation with you, or would force you to call.
+Momo is alleged to write stock phrases that cannot leave you uninterested and does this repeatedly until you reply.
+After a few messages, or a WhatsApp call with creepy noises at the other end, Momo texts you that she knows everything about you.
 To prove that, she mentions your name, address, family members, pet name and other personal information.
-But how does she do it?
+Is this possible?

 The mysterious Momo

-Momo is able to read our MAC address, the unique physical identifier of the device.
-It gives away specific information, for example your location.
-Your phone can also be hacked with the help of this address.
+Momo is said to be able to read our MAC address, the unique physical identifier of the device.

-The fact that Momo knows your name and personal information does not make it a medium, or a Big Brother.
-The reality is simpler.
-Originally it was a bot using a Japanese phone number.
-A terrifying virus, which spread worldwide within a couple of weeks.
-But how does it know all that information about us?
+The fact that Momo could know your name and personal information does not make it a medium, or a Big Brother.
+It can - if it is not a total hoax - probably be much simpler.
+One of the stories is, that originally Momo, was a bot using a Japanese phone number launching a terrifying virus, which was said to spread worldwide within a couple of weeks.
+But when that would be true, is it possible that it has access to all that information about the people it targets?

 Momo vs. our data

-There is also a less advanced way for Momo to find information about you.
+There is also a less advanced way in which 'Momo' could find information about you.
 Let us start with the fact that everything happens in WhatsApp, the platform where your basic information is already mentioned.
-When contacting you, Momo already knows your phone number, name and can see your profile picture.
-This is a good starting point that lets her dig deeper.
-With this basic knowledge, she easily finds more information about you in Google and sends back pictures and facts that she sees on Facebook, Instagram, your blog, or any other source.
+When contacting you, Momo is alleged to already know your phone number, name and it can see your profile picture.
+This is a good starting point that lets it dig deeper.
+With this basic knowledge, it can easily finds more information about you in Google and sends back pictures and facts that she sees on Facebook, Instagram, your blog, or any other source.

-Momo chose WhatsApp for a reason.
-One more reason why she is able to operate is because the app has access to your microphone, images, camera and location.
-The bot is therefore able to use your WhatsApp account against you, collecting information about you through the app.
+That Momo seems to live in WhatsApp adds 'realism' to the story.
+The app has access to your microphone, images, camera and location.
+The bot is therefore, at least in theory, able to use your WhatsApp account against you, collecting information about you through the app.

 The Momo challenge

-After a few days of the bot’s activity, the account has been disabled.
-However, numerous Momo phone numbers, fake and not, also soon appeared online.
+After a few days of the bot’s activity, the Momo account was allegedly disabled.
+However, the story continues.
+In the wake of Momo-the bot, numerous Momo phone numbers were, fake and not, said to appear online.

 Momo, urban legend becomes a threat